courselabs/project-cicd/README.md

 Start by getting the app running in your local Kubernetes cluster using the Docker images you published in your pipeline.
 You'll need to model the compute and networking parts of the app, but we'll continue to use the default configuration settings in the images.

 🥅 Goals

 - Create Kubernetes YAML files to model the Widgetario application, with high availability and scale: 2 instances of each of the web and API components, and 1 of the database

 - Use the release version of your published images to run each component, but include an [image pull policy]() to make sure the latest image is always downloaded

-- Your model needs to include networking between components and into the web app from outside the cluster
+- Your model needs to include networking between components, and into the web app from outside the cluster

 - We need to support different types of cluster, so your networking should include access for clusters which can provision an external load balancer, and those which can't